kelscahill/cahillscreative/docroot/wp-content/plugins/speed-booster-pack/readme.txt

 1. Plugin options page, simple view (v2.5)

 == Changelog ==

+= 3.7.1 =
+* Temporarily remove lazyLoad as the bundled JS files, namely, CrazyLazy don't seem to be working properly with the latest jQuery version.

+= 3.7 =

+* Bumped FontAwesome bundled CSS version from 4.1 -> 4.7 and changed to using MaxCDN
+* (Hopefully) fixed the issue affecting relative/absolute paths when using minify CSS
+* Wrongfully used escape functions
+* Should use wp_scripts-> done instead of wp_scripts->queue
+* Update Use Google Libraries 3rd party dependency
+* Can't be fully translated because of one wrong text-domain string
+* Change UI to WordPress Core UI
+* Added plugin uninstall feedback
+* Added plugin (dedicated) support tab && moved plugin feedback section only to support tab
+* Added tooltips to all fields
+* Re-worked the page load / site stats bar & added a bit more info
+* Removed the old way of handling the uninstall hook & deletion of the sbp_integer variable from SBP when you uninstall it.
+In case you change your mind & reactivate the plugin, your former image compression value's there waiting for you.
+* Addressed a small issue with the "Exclude scripts from being moved to footer" display
+* Made all of the plugin's link send to MachoTheme's docs instead of Tiguan
+* Updated jQuery UI CSS to latest version & included the PNG sprites that come by default with jQuery UI, eliminating some back-end "asset not found" errors
+* Removed unused files
+* Added feature: "Remove Emoji scripts"
+* Added feature: "Disable XML-RPC" pings
+* Added default values.
+Now it's even easier to get speed boosts without actually having to toggle stuff
+* Removed po/mo files from SBP since translations are now handled here: https://translate.wordpress.org/projects/wp-plugins/speed-booster-pack
+* jQuery will always be enqueued in the header, as a security/fallback measure.
+* Fixed the way "exclude scripts from footer" works.
+It's now usable and only requires the script handle.
+Added backwards compat as well
+* Fixed the way script deferring works, it's now actually usable.
+Introduced a filter: sbp_exclude_defer_scripts so users can exclude more than 4 scripts from being deferred
+* Rewrote the way the plugin was handling removal of query strings from assets
+* Automatically exclude certain known CSS assets from being async/minifed and/or moved from header (ex: dashicons / admin-bar)
+* Full list of changes for v3.7, here: https://github.com/MachoThemes/speed-booster-pack/milestone/1?closed=1

 = 3.6.1 =
  * Added a section for feedback in the plugin's dashboard